StepheeGee/reading-notes/201/class-03.md

 Assignment Prepared: 10.24.23

-*The key emphasis of this assignment is to understand the fundamentals of HTML, CSS, and JS, including HTML ordered and unordered lists, the CSS Box Model, and JS arrays, operators, conditionals, and loops*
+*The key emphasis of this assignment is to understand the fundamentals of HTML, CSS, and JS, including HTML ordered and unordered lists, the CSS Box Model, and JS arrays, operators, conditionals, and loops.*
 ![Three](photos/three.jpg)

 ## Learn HTML